liamharper2453/MoonlightTVLauncher/README.md

 # MoonlightTVLauncher

 This application allows you to perform the following by simply just turning on your game controller:

- - Conditionally turn on your PC and TV (read FAQ below).
+ - Turn on your PC and TV (read FAQ below).
  - Control a WebOS TV and automatically open the Moonlight TV app.
  - Navigate the Moonlight TV app to select a game/launcher.
  - Start the stream!

 https://user-images.githubusercontent.com/25060863/213544353-267e855c-49ea-49cf-9d7a-3840a4e5d9e5.mp4